 Now I want to share this story about words, love, violence and connection.
 About people alone and together.
 It’s a story about what it means to speak up, today.
 About the (im)possibility to address every-one.
 And about how we are always before.
 Before the war starts, before you kiss, before you really decide.
 How today also, we are before.

-This lecture performance will be presented together with the printed publication of We Are Before.
+This lecture performance will be presented together with the printed publication of Lecture For Every One 2013-2020.

 The performance is part of OPENBARE WERKEN (Voo?uit)